-Broadly, there are five main categories which determine the HHRG assignment for each 30-day payment period under PDGM: admission source, timing, clinical grouping, functional impairment level and comorbidity adjustment.
+Broadly, there are five main categories that determine the HHRG assignment for each 30-day payment period under PDGM: admission source, timing, clinical grouping, functional impairment level, and comorbidity adjustment.

 Wound care plays an important role in all five of those categories.